Smor-1/Pewlett-Hackard-Analysis/README.md

 ## Overview

-The purpose of this analysis was to determine the number of employees from Pwelett-Hackard who were retiring based on their job titles, and then using this information to identify employees who are eligible to be a part of a mentorship program.
+The purpose of this analysis was to determine the number of employees from Pewlett-Hackard who were retiring based on their job titles, and then using this information to identify employees who are eligible to be a part of a mentorship program.
 This analysis will help prepare for the 'silver tsunami' as there are a great many employees who are concurrently reaching retirement age.

 ## Results